open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 telemetry backends.

-The example also sets up the mandatory SDK default attribute `service.name`, which holds the logical name of the service, and the optional (but highly encouraged!) attribute `service.version`, which holds the version of the service API or implementation.
+The example also sets up the mandatory SDK default attribute `service.name`, which holds the logical name of the service, and the optional, but highly encouraged, attribute `service.version`, which holds the version of the service API or implementation.

 Alternative methods exist for setting up resource attributes.
 For more